lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/README.md

 [![gcp-iam](/images/ml.png)]()

 NOTE: Right click on the 'Open in Colab' button at the top of the *.ipynb (IPython notebook file) and 'open link in a new tab' as directly opening this link is blocked in GitHub.

+### For More Information

+I created an entire course on LinkedIn Learning on GCP Machine Learning.
+Also I published a GitHub Repo with code samples for GCP Machine Learning services - [link](https://github.com/lynnlangit/gcp-ml) for more advanced machine learning scenarios.